moodlebox/moodlebox.net/content/en/help/resize-sdcard-partition/index.md

 ### Steps to follow

-{{< notice warning >}}
+{{< notice note >}}
-The operation described below is not required if you have downloaded the disk image from this website.
+This operation is not required if you have downloaded the disk image from this website.
 However, it may be necessary to run it if you have received a custom disk image.
 {{< /notice >}}

 - [Copy your custom disk image][2] to the microSD card.